 A POSA would have been motivated by Eufinger to try to improve the "exactness of the geometric adaptation of the endoprosthesis to the bone structure of the patient," particularly to efficiently achieve the smooth transitions to existing bone that are "extremely important" for head implants.
 EX-1008 3:33-37; 4:5-7; 5:50-6:5.
-A POSA understood that landmark-based deformable average templates would be used to "constrain the design of a prosthetic implant," as taught by

-Dean98, and included the benefit of "exactly mapping landmarks onto their homologues and as smooth as possible in between," as taught by Dean93.
+A POSA understood that landmark-based deformable average templates would be used to "constrain the design of a prosthetic implant," as taught by Dean 98, and included the benefit of "exactly mapping landmarks onto their homologues and as smooth as possible in between," as taught by Dean 93.
 EX-1009 pp.356-57; EX-1035 p.34.
 Further, Eufinger, Dean93 and Dean98 each deformed normative models or templates to match a patient's anatomical features with curving surfaces therebetween.
 A POSA therefore expected that incorporating Dean93/Dean98's teachings into Eufinger would be successful.
 EX-1008 2:64-3:7; EX-1009 p.357; EX-1035 p.34.
 Further, Dean93 and Dean98 emphasized the utility of average models in many surgical applications, including implant design.
 A POSA thus was motivated to modify Eufinger to include Dean 93/Dean98's average template to design an implant because an average would be particularly "useful in cases where the patient's own anatomy is an incomplete basis for planning treatment" and would provide acceptable functional and aesthetic results with less disruption to patient anatomy.
 EX-1009 pp.356-57.
 In other words, a POSA understood that incorporating Dean93/Dean98's average templates into Eufinger would "produce the best results" for the design of an implant.
 Further, the '275 provisional application to which the '920 Patent claims priority confirms that a POSA recognized the benefit of using Dean93/Dean98's average treatment images/templates in Eufinger's system.
 There, the inventors admitted that "[t]he utility of average surface images... for boney prosthetic design (Dean et al., in press; Eufinger et al., 1995) is apparent" at least as early as the '920 patent's priority date.
-EX-1005 pp.3, 26 (emphasis added); EX-1003 ¶151.
+EX-1005 pp.3, 26 (emphasis added); EX-1003 ¶139.

-- 5. Detailed Application of Eufinger in view of Dean93 and Dean98 - a.
+5. Detailed Application of Eufinger in view of Dean93 and Dean98 a.
 Claim 1 i.
-A computer implemented method of obtaining data for determining a three-dimensional shape of a medical device, the method comprising:
+A computer implemented method of obtaining data for determining a 3-dimensional implant shape to be implanted in a subject, the method comprising:

-To the extent the preamble is a limitation, Eufinger discloses a computer implemented method "for producing endoprostheses" comprising subtracting a "data block" of a 3D model of "the existing bone structure of a patient" from a "data block" of a 3D "should-be model" such that "a computer-internal model is formed for the endoprosthesis from the difference."
-EX-1008 1:7-21.
-Eufinger discloses that "generating the computer-internal model for the endoprosthesis to be produced takes place in the computer."
-EX-1008 5:36-38; EX-1003 ¶152.
+To the extent the preamble is limiting, Eufinger discloses a computer implemented method for producing endoprostheses, including "individually constructed implants and augments for reconstructive head surgery," in which a data block of a 3D actual model of "the existing bone structure of a patient" is obtained using CT scanning of the patient's tissue of interest.
+The data block of the 3D actual model is subtracted from a "data block" of a 3D "should-be model" such that "a computer-internal model is formed for the endoprosthesis from the difference."
+EX-1008 1:7-21. "[G]enerating the computer-internal model for the endoprosthesis to be produced takes place in the computer."
+EX-1008 5:36-38; EX-1003 ¶140.

-ii. rendering a computer-generated threedimensional representation of a target tissue from computer readable image data of the target tissue wherein the target tissue comprises two portions, a portion with a defect and a portion without a defect;
+ii. (a) obtaining computer readable image data of a target tissue wherein the target tissue comprises two portions, a portion with a defect and a portion without a defect;

 Eufinger discloses this limitation.
-Eufinger discloses that "high-resolution computertomograph [CT] with helical data collection is used for the data acquisition" of the portion of the patient's body of interest.
+Eufinger discloses that "high-resolution computertomograph [CT] with helical data collection is used for the data acquisition."
 EX-1008 3:59-64.
-A

-POSA understood that data acquired using CT data collection of the patient's body is computer readable image data of the target tissue.
-EX-1003 ¶153.
+A POSA understood that data acquired using CT data collection is a computer readable image.
+EX-1003 ¶141.